- Home /

 Adult Acting: Monologues builds on the core foundation of good acting as students develop the skills needed to make strong choices and create complete full-bodied characters.
 Adult Acting: Scene Study is for serious students interested in honing their craft, as they further their understanding of script analysis and character development.

 New: Sensory-Inclusive Classes

 For the first time, the Broward Center will offer Preschool Players a new sensory-inclusive preschool class for ages 3 to 5 that incorporates the gifts of music, movement, dance and play to enhance verbal skills and movement in a social setting.
 Parents and caregivers will participate with students in a safe and loving environment that will inspire children with developmental disabilities to utilize all aspects of theater for them to have more fulfilling lives at home and in the community.
-This class is led by teaching artists Debra Lombard and Anna Wallace from supported by the Kapila Family Foundation Endowed Fund for Sensory-Inclusive Pre-School Programs.
+This class is led by teaching artists Debra Lombard and Anna Wallace from the David Posnack JCC, a non-profit 501(c)(3) organization that enriches lives by connecting people, and offered in collaboration with their Giborim United program.
+This new class is supported by the Kapila Family Foundation Endowed Fund for Sensory-Inclusive Pre-School Programs.